Pirates vs. Marlins Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- Braxton Garrett (3-2) will take to the mound for the Marlins and make his 14th start of the season.
+- The Marlins' Jesus Luzardo (6-5) will make his 16th start of the season.

-- He has earned a quality start two times in 13 starts this season.
+- He has earned a quality start seven times in 15 starts this season.

-- Garrett has pitched five or more innings in eight straight games and will look to extend that streak.
+- Luzardo has started 15 games this season, and he's lasted five or more innings 12 times.
+He averages 5.5 innings per appearance.

-- He has three appearances with no earned runs allowed in 14 chances this season.
+- He has finished one appearance without allowing an earned run in 15 chances this season.

 |Opponent